 The Society was founded in 1969 to widen appreciation and acquire knowledge of the ceramic art of China and countries adjacent to China, especially those of Southeast Asia.
 Local members meet for regular discussion groups, to hear talks by both local and international experts, and to study and compare ceramics.
 In the past, the Society has produced excellent, scholarly books.

 The Bangkok-based Siam Society Under Royal Patronage was established in 1904 with a mission to promote knowledge of the culture, history, arts and natural sciences of Thailand as well as those of neighbouring countries.
 The Society welcomes visitors of all nationalities, including non-members, to visit its facilities and join its activities.
 It holds regular lectures and other events and produces a superb scholarly journal, The Journal of the Siam Society, which is published twice a year.

 A very active organisation base din the UK for those interested in Indonesia.
 It has a large and active membership base, and it stages regular cultural events & presentations for its members, usually in London.

 The Society was founded in 1962 to maintain and foster the close and friendly relations that have existed between the UK and Thailand.
 Based in London, it is open to those with an interest in Thailand.
 It holds semi-regular activities such as dinners and lectures.

-Asia House is a splendid non-profit organisation based in central London and which aims to promote business and cultural understand and links with Asia.
-It has a very active program and is high professionally run.
+Asia House is a splendid non-profit organisation based in central London and which aims to promote business and cultural understanding and links with Asia.
+It has a very active program and is highly professionally run.